NebulaStack-prog/Alum/README.md

 The most notable characteristics of the resulting samples are:

-* transparent and translucent appearance;
+* transparent and translucent appearance

-* clearly visible flat crystal faces;
+* clearly visible flat crystal faces

-* formation of both individual crystals and aggregates;
+* formation of both individual crystals and aggregates

-* relatively large crystal formations after only a few days;
+* relatively large crystal formations after only a few days

-* additional growth during the secondary crystallization stage.
+* additional growth during the secondary crystallization stage

 The experiment demonstrated that potassium alum can be crystallized using a simple aqueous solution and controlled cooling, with further crystal growth possible using a suspended seed crystal.